 The smart city project is likely to be a Public-Private Partnership worth Rs.
 7,060 crore and help is expected from US, France, Singapore and Japan.

-The secretary of the Urban Development Ministry, Shankar Aggarwal said,"
+The secretary of the Urban Development Ministry, Shankar

 to accommodate this massive urbanisation, India needs to find ways to improve the quality of life of citizens."